 What is the MyChildren’sLA Patient Portal?

 The portal is a secure online platform where you can communicate with your care team at Children's Hospital Los Angeles and access your or your child's health information at any time.
 MyChildren’sLA members can:

 - Request prescription renewals

 - View upcoming appointments and make scheduling requests

-- Access documents such as discharge/visit summaries and return-to-school notes
+- Access non-confidential clinical documents, post-visit information and return-to-school notes

-- View allergies, immunization records and non-sensitive lab results
+- View and print allergies, immunization records and medications

 Who can become a patient portal member?